-Yukon fishing rules and regulations
+Yukon fishing regulations updates

-This publication is also available in German.
+This publication is also available in French and German.

-Key Yukon fishing regulations
+Key Yukon fishing rules and regulations

-These are key regulations anglers in Yukon must follow.
+These are key regulations anglers in the Yukon must follow.
 You can see all of the regulations in the Yukon fishing regulations summary.

 Fishing licence-related regulations